 As seen on BBC2's Britain's Heritage Heroes

-Alston in the North Pennines is surrounded by a unique landscape of moorland, hills, rivers and waterfalls and is England's highest market town (being about 1,000 feet above sea level).
+Alston in the North Pennines is surrounded by a unique landscape of moorland, hills, rivers and waterfalls and is one of England's highest market towns (being about 1,000 feet above sea level).

 Designated Britain's first UNESCO European Geopark, the North Pennines Area of Outstanding Natural Beauty (AONB) is a haven for special wildlife and plants.
 Surrounding the town is Alston Moor, a beautiful and diverse area known for its rare alpine flora and moorland birds such as black and red grouse, lapwing, meadow pipit and merlin.